dart-lang/pub/doc/solver.md

 When a conflict is found, Pubgrub backtracks to the package that caused the conflict and chooses a different version.
 However, unlike many search algorithms, it also records the root cause of that conflict.
-This is the "conflict-driven clause learning" that lends CDCl its name.
+This is the "conflict-driven clause learning" that lends CDCL its name.

 Recording the root causes of conflicts allows Pubgrub to avoid retreading dead ends in the search space when the context has changed.
 This makes the solver